geocoder21/WhiteStarLine/README.md

 ## Description
 This project assesses whether an area of sea contains icebergs.
 Where icebergs are found, it calculates volume and mass of ice.
 The aim is to identify icebergs that are small enough to be towed using a specialised iceberg-towing tug vessel.

+The information is presented on a Graphical User Interface (GUI) and is also written out to a text file.

 ## Installation